ydaiydai/Swing-It-/README.md

 We used Unity and C#.

 ### Challenges We ran into
 We had two major problems.
 First, we had trouble of implementing mechanical movement.
 Seoncd, we had trouble of adding more functionalities.
-We used a different way to achieve the swaing motion, which made the whole project hard to add more features .
+We used a different way to achieve the swing motion, which made the whole project hard to add more features .

 ### Accomplishments that We're proud of
-We are proud that our player can actually swing through the level.
+We are proud that the game physics is functional and that our player can swing through the level.

 ### What We learned
-We learned a lot 3D from Unity.
+We learned a lot about Unity 3D, C#, and teamwork especially under extreme time limit.

 ### What's next for Swing It
 We want to reimplement the swing motion part.
 We also want to restructure the project design and add more levels.